HPSCTerrSys/TSMP/README.md

 The path to the modules, compiler and MPI wrapper can be set in:
 `$TSMP_DIR/bldsva/machines/<your_machine_name>/build_interface_<your_machine_name>.ksh`

-An example for the JURECA HPC system at the Juelich Supercomputing Centre is here: `$TSMP_DIR/bldsva/machines/JURECA/build_interface_JURECA.ksh` and an example for the ini file to set up the environment is in `$TSMP_DIR/bldsva/machines/JURECA/loadenvs_2018a`.
+An example for the JURECA HPC system at the Jülich Supercomputing Centre is here: `$TSMP_DIR/bldsva/machines/JURECA/build_interface_JURECA.ksh` and an example for the ini file to set up the environment is in `$TSMP_DIR/bldsva/machines/JURECA/loadenvs_2018a`.

 ### <a name="ref_step5"></a> Step 6: Setup and configuration of the respective usage and test case